Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

 The aim of the project was to practice React state skills by fetching and posting data to an API.
-I've used a simple API that collects 'happy thoughts'.
+The API was built using node.js and can be found in the project happy-thoughts-api (https://github.com/elsareutersward/project-happy-thoughts-api).

 ## The problem